Tapuhi Whai Rēhitatanga

 - Nursing Council of New Zealand, 'Annual Report for Year Ending 31 March 2018', accessed October 2019, (www.nursingcouncil.org.nz).

 - Nursing Council of New Zealand, careers.govt.nz interview, October 2019.

 - Nursing Education in the Tertiary Sector, 'New Graduate Destinations (as at 31 April, 2019) From Graduates (30 November, 2018)', accessed October 2019, (nurseducation.org.nz).

 - Stats NZ, '2018 Census Data', 2019.

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)

 Progression and specialisations

-Nurses usually specialise in an area such as:
+Registered nurses usually specialise in a role such as: